Protect Yourself From Holiday Shopping Scams

 Charity Scams (FTC)

-In addition, the Internal Revenue Service (IRS) has a search feature on its website that allows consumers to find legitimate, qualified charities to which donations may be tax-deductible.
+The IRS website has a search feature that helps consumers find legitimate, qualified charities to which donations may be tax-deductible.

 For more information, please visit the IRS's Exempt Organizations Select Check.